lzhengchun/lzhengchun.github.io/index.md

 ---
 <span style="color:blue">
 ***NEWS***:
-We are looking for intern students, contact me if you have experience or are interested in any one of: performance modeling, simulation, high performance computing, distributed systems, workflow over distributed infrastructure or smart computing/storage/network.
+We are looking for intern students, contact me if you have experience or are interested in any one of: Machine Learning, performance modeling, simulation, high performance computing, distributed systems, workflow over distributed infrastructure or smart computing/storage/network.
 Visiting scholar/student is welcomed as well.
 </span>